Boral Quarries Lysterfield

 Boral’s Lysterfield Quarry is located in Melbourne’s outer eastern suburbs near the foot of Mount Dandenong.
 It is one of six quarries in the greater metropolitan area owned and operated by Boral.
 The quarry has been part of Boral’s portfolio since 1966 however extractive activities have occurred in this precinct since the 1920s.

 The Lysterfield Quarry is one of Melbourne’s main sources of hard rock material, used to make basic building and construction products like concrete and asphalt.
-The quarry’s proximity to the Melbourne CBD and great metropolitan area makes it a very important asset for the growth and development of the city.
+The quarry’s proximity to the Melbourne CBD and greater metropolitan area makes it a very important asset for the growth and development of the city.

 General Operating Approvals